Content Distribution: 6 Ways To Share Your Blog

 Tell Us About Your Content Distribution Ideas

-There are dozens of other content distribution ideas that we didn’t touch on in this post, including optimizing your content for search, placing social share buttons in your content, reaching out to your inner circle for some help, investing in paid advertising, combining old content with new and countless others.
+There are dozens of other methods on how to share your blog content that we didn’t touch on in this post, including optimizing your content for search, placing social share buttons in your content, reaching out to your inner circle for some help, investing in paid advertising, combining old content with new and countless others.
 That said, if you’ve had success with one or several tactics we didn’t touch on in this post, please share.
 We’re always open to fresh ideas!